milaneyia/obwc/src/docs/official-documentation.md

 ### Registration

 The registration of your team will be done through the website, please note that you (or your teammates) don’t need to have any ranked mapsets to register your team or participate in the contest.
 Please be aware that the country you’re applying for is the one displayed on your osu! profile.

-On the registration form, you’ll be asked to write down your team name, the Team Captain of your team and the list of your entire team with their osu!
-UID (the number right after /users/ on someone’s userpage). *No more edits of your team will be allowed once the deadline is passed.*
+On the Team Creation page, you will be asked to fill out your team name and choose your team members.
+This is supposed to be done by the Team Captain. *No more edits of your team will be allowed once the deadline is passed.*

 Your team name should abide by the following so as to avoid occurences:
 - it shouldn't be inappropriate or insulting